-Updates to the Lightning Ascent
+Check out the men's MSR Lightning Ascent

 Ease of Use

-The Posilock AT bindings on these snowshoes are definitely robust.
+The Posilock AT bindings on these snowshoes are robust.
 Three binding straps across the top of the foot and a heel strap around the back keep you securely in place.
-As mentioned above, the long rubber binding straps seem to enjoy boycotting their retainer clips, so be prepared for some straps to potentially be flopping around.
+As mentioned above, the long rubber binding straps seem to enjoy boycotting their retainer clips, so be prepared for some straps flopping around.
 While this may seem disconcerting, it in no way affected the security of the bindings, and the extra length meant we could accommodate a very large boot.